Bitte beachten Sie die neuen Eintrittspreise ab 2026.

 The artist works with soft, sometimes transparent layers, allowing colour to settle and run.
 A central intervention within the painting process is the deliberate washing away of colour, not as a destructive, random act, but as a conceptual step: Christian Manss uses water to deliberately remove certain layers, open up new spaces and allow the picture ground to shine through again.
 In this way, he creates pictorial surfaces that are caught in a field of tension between construction and dissolution.

 This method is combined with the integration of abstract, often geometric or block-like elements that enter into the imagination of the landscape.
 They lead a life of their own: they mark, irritate or rhythmise.
-In this way, a dialectical tension is created between surface and gesture, between construction and erosion, between image and pictoriality.
+In this way, a dialectical tension is created between surface and gesture, between construction and erosion, between image and imagery.

 The titles of the pictures - such as "The last valley, then only peaks", "Black is the sea","Deep in the glass, the tapping loses itssound " - reinforce the impression that we are not dealing with concrete terrain here, but with conceptual anchors.
 They are offers for interpretation.
 Christian Manss himself speaks of "memory material" - something that is available to everyone and yet has no firm anchoring.